See it: NY Rep. George Santos’ resume with false college, work history claims - NewsBreak

 See it: NY Rep. George Santos’ resume with false college, work history claims

 In the resume, Santos claims to have graduated summa cum laude from Baruch College with a 3.9 GPA.
-The phony entry states he was in the “Top 1%” of his class.Two charged with Arson following Owego explosion
+The phony entry states he was in the “Top 1%” of his class.Endicott sexual predator found guilty, faces 25 to life

 That resume also includes years of employment at Citi Group and months at Goldman Sachs.
 Per Santos’ resume, he worked as an asset manager associate at Citi Group from early 2011 until the start of 2014.